TouK/sputnik/README.md

 ## Usage

 Sputnik is intended to run just after your Jenkins/CI server build.
-It should be executed in the workspace root directory to find files to analyze.
+It should be executed in the root directory of the analyzed project to find files to analyze.

 Three parameters are required: your configuration file (details below), Gerrit's changeId and revisionId: